Texas Premises

 Contact an Experienced Premises Liability Injury Lawyer in Texas

 If you or a loved one sustained an injury due to the negligence of a property owner, you may be entitled to compensation.
-Our experienced team of premises liability accident lawyers and attorneys are available 24/7, nights and weekends to evaluate your claim.
+Our experienced team of premises liability accident lawyers and attorneys for slip and fall accidents are available 24/7, nights and weekends to evaluate your claim.
 Premises liability lawsuits can be complicated, but Thomas J. Henry Law has decades of experience and the legal resources to develop your case properly and put you in the best position possible to achieve real results.

 Contact our personal injury lawyers for slip and fall accidents today for a free case review.
 Our firm has offices in Corpus Christi, San Antonio, Dallas, Austin, and Houston, serving clients across Texas and nationwide.